 Several studies exist to support these combinations or the use of topical clindamycin.

-Topical 1 percent clindamycin was shown to reduce acne in people with moderate inflammatory acne after 8 weeks of twice daily treatment, according to a 2013 study.
+Topical 1 percent clindamycin was shown to reduce acne in people with moderate inflammatory acne after 8 weeks of twice daily treatment, according to a

 Another 2019 study found that applying a combination of clindamycin and tretinoin (a retinoid) for 12 weeks helped reduce the appearance of acne with minimal side effects.